Nursery Cryme: Cover

-The album's sleeve was designed and illustrated by Paul Whitehead, who also designed the cover for Trespass and the band's next album, Foxtrot.
+The album's sleeve was designed and illustrated by Paul Whitehead, who also designed the sleeves of Trespass and the band's next album, Foxtrot.
 The cover depicts characters and scenes based on "The Musical Box" and Coxhill, the manor house with a croquet lawn, itself based on the Victorian home Gabriel grew up in.
 When the group originally saw Whitehead's painting, they said it did not look old enough, so he varnished it with honey, which made it look like it was from the 19th century.
 When originally released, the cover shocked some people, because of the severed heads pictured on it.

 The inner sleeve resembled an old photo album, with a panel for each song along with an illustrated picture.
 Whitehead later picked his design for Nursery Cryme as his favourite of the three done for Genesis, noting: "It just works very well with the music.
 It fits perfect.
 It's the right colour, the right vibe."

-Whitehead's original illustrations for the three albums were stolen from the Charisma archives when it was sold to Virgin Records in 1983.
+Whitehead's original illustrations for the three albums were stolen from the Charisma archives when the company was sold to Virgin Records in 1983.
 Whitehead claimed that Charisma staff got wind of the imminent sale and proceeded to loot its office.

-A poster of the album cover is featured in the 1995 film Empire Records, hanging behind the cash register inside the record store.
+A poster of the album cover can be seen in the 1995 film Empire Records, hanging behind the cash register inside the record store.